iiith-cs24-sp/citestat/client/README.md

     Example from opencitations example page :"10.1002/adfm.201505328"
     Attention is all you need (inspiration behind chat GPT)"10.48550/arXiv.1706.03762" ORCIDs
+# Impact metrics

+  H index
+  The h-index is defined as the maximum value of h such that the given author has published at least h papers that have each been cited at least h times.
+For example, if an author has five publications with 9, 7, 6, 2, and 1 citations respectively, then the author's h-index is 3 because the author has three publications with 3 or more citations
+  M quotient
+  : H index divided by number of years since first publication by the author.
 # Helpful reference resources

 ## Crossref API